-How to Create Multiple Layers of Grouped Columns
+How to Create Multiple Layers of Grouped Columns or Rows

 In the above example, we have grouped the columns based on just one layer (we grouped months quarters).
 However, what if we want to further organize the quarters into years?
 For this, we can further add another layer of grouping, and here is how.

 Once again, before starting to group the columns in this example, it would be a good idea to create divider columns for each year as shown in the image below.

 Note: Our dataset only has data for one year, so grouping by year, in this case, would not serve much of a purpose.
 However, for the sake of simplicity and clarity of view, we have decided to go with just one year.
 This would, however, be more practically useful if we had data for more than one year.

 Once your dataset is organized and ready, you can follow the steps below to add another layer of grouping to your columns, this time grouping the groups of quarters into a year:

 - Expand all groups that you created before.